-Cyclone Separator: Cyclones operates to collect heavy duty dust from the Process like Drying, Grinding machines.
+Cyclone Separator: Cyclone seperators operate to collect heavy duty dust from the processes like drying, grinding machines.
 The Collection of dust in cyclone separator is based on the action of inertial (Centrifugal) force up on Dust Particles.

-Cyclone Separators are normally used for collection of Coarse dust particles.
-The Dusty Air is Introduces in the cyclone separator from the top through inlet pipe which is tangential to the cylindrical portion of the cyclone.
-Thus the Gases moves down ward in whirling motion forming peripheral vertex and giving rise to centrifugal forces resulting in throwing of dust particles towards the wall of the cyclone and moving down ward in the hopper.
-The Gases after reaching the end of the conical portion changes its direction and moves upward towards the out let forming inner vertex.
-Due this upward movement of gases against gravity more dust particles are separated and fall in to the subsequent removal.
+Cyclone Separators are normally used for collection of coarse dust particles.
+The dusty air is introduced in the cyclone separator from the top through inlet pipe which is tangential to the cylindrical portion of the cyclone.
+Thus the gases move downward in whirling motion forming peripheral vortex and giving rise to centrifugal forces resulting in throwing of dust particles towards the wall of the cyclone and moving downward in the hopper.
+The gases after reaching the end of the conical portion change their direction and move upward towards the outlet forming inner vortex.
+Due to this upward movement of gases against gravity, more dust particles are separated and fall in to the subsequent removal chamber.

 Designing of Water Scrubber, Cyclone Separator, Air Scrubber, Bag Filter